Skip to main content

 • Using multiple HSMs from different vendors (using different PKCS#11 libraries).

-• Using multiple tokens in the same HSM (in different EJBCA crypto tokens).
+• Using multiple tokens in the same HSM (in different EJBCA crypto tokens) when exposed as different tokens/slots in PKCS#11.

 • Using multiple HSMs from the same vendor (using the same PKCS#11 library), unless the PKCS#11 library allows such configuration presenting the different HSMs as multiple tokens/slots to EJBCA.